ohookins/quotes-database/README.md

 ## Sub goals

 - Simplicity is key.
 Only have five hours so there is no time for anything fancy.
 I will use:
   - Go for all logic.
-Server-side rendered pages with just plain HTML + CSS.
+Server-side rendered pages with just plain HTML.
+No CSS.
   - Gorm as the ORM layer.
 Although the database usage will be super simple I'd like to have an abstraction layer to allow for extensibility.
 And I need something to do migrations which I'll need for the schema and seeding the data.
-  - [Tachyons](https://tachyons.io/) for basic front-end styling.
-External style links only (not interested in hosting assets).
   - Docker builds.
   - Github Actions for CI/CD pipeline.
   - AWS for IaaS.
 I would like to learn a bit more Azure at this stage but just don't think there's time for it.